carlosjennings1991/RealEstate_Assumptions/README.md

 ## Results:

 It turns out, all of this assumptions are wildly incorrect.
 Granted, twenty years ago they may have been true with the GI Generation/Silent Generation taking the place of the Boomer generation, but a lot has changed in 20 years, especially in Los Angeles.

+The image below is the breakdown of several key stats in each neighborhood, comparing sellers vs non-sellers.